Chicago’s #1 Stair Lift and Stairway Chair Lift Installer

 Why Choose a Stair Lift from EHLS?

-- EHLS is a family and locally owned company in Chicago’s Northwest Suburbs since 1991 – Arlington Heights, IL
+- EHLS is a local, family-owned company that has been located in Chicago’s Northwest Suburbs since 1991 – Arlington Heights, IL

 - We carry the market’s best stair lift manufacturers including Bruno, Handicare, and Hawle

 - The BIGGEST inventory of used and pre-owned stair lifts and we pass the savings along to you!